William H. Moore House: Interior

 The house has 23000 ft2 of space, or 25971 ft2 according to city records.
 The interior was outfitted with 21 fireplaces; marble floors, stairs, and pillars; mahogany, oak, and cypress decorative elements; wrought iron fretwork; and stained glass windows.
 Some of the fireplaces were subsequently removed, and the original lift inside the house was replaced with an elevator.

 4 East 54th Street is one of several "American basement plan" residences on 54th Street, where the entrance is placed at ground level, rather than on a stoop slightly above ground as in other rowhouses.
 This type of design enabled the ground-floor reception area to have a central staircase, rather than on one side.
 The basement was arranged with a kitchen.
-The first floor had reception and dining rooms, and it was clad in ornate marble.
+The first floor had reception and dining rooms, and it was clad in marble.
+The reception room was on the left side of the entrance, while an office was to the right.
+The hallway had marble columns, pilasters, and walls and led to the kitchen.
+There was a marble fountain in the hallway when the house was used as a residence.

 A broad staircase curves up to the second floor, which had drawing rooms and parlors.
+The second floor's main drawing room, at the front or north end of the house, occupied the entire width of the house.
+Another hallway and a conservatory separated the main drawing room from other spaces in the house.
+The conservatory had marble floors, while the other rooms had wooden floors in a herringbone pattern.
 In the rear was a dining room containing wood-paneled walls and a fireplace with a mantelpiece of green marble.
-The third and fourth floors had bedrooms for the family, and the fifth floor had bedrooms for the servants.
+On the third and fourth floors were bedrooms for the family.
+The third floor had a library at its front and two bedrooms (including a master bedroom) at its rear, decorated with marble shelves.
+The fourth floor was entirely dedicated to bedrooms, and the fifth floor had bedrooms for the servants.

 History

 William Earl Dodge Stokes was born in 1852 and helped develop many buildings on the Upper West Side in the late 19th century.
 His family headed a mining company called Phelps, Dodge & Company.
 In 1895, Stokes married 19-year-old Rita Hernandez de Alba Acosta after becoming enamored with Rita's picture in a window on Fifth Avenue.
 The wedding was held at 47 West 48th Street, the Midtown mansion where Rita Acosta's parents Ricardo and Micaela lived.
 Initially, the couple lived on the Upper West Side.
+By the late 1890s, many smaller mansions were being developed on side streets near Fifth Avenue in Midtown Manhattan.